 - Rance Davis, Associate Dean for Student Life, email@example.com

-- John Robert O’Connor, Director of Student Activities, email@example.com
+- John Robert O’Connor, Assistant Dean of Student Life, firstname.lastname@example.org

 - Mark Denaci, Associate Professor of Art and Art History, email@example.com